HariniAru/Bharatanatyam-Mudras-Hand-Gesture-Recognizer/README.md

 python train_gesture_classifier.py <MUDRA_LABEL>
 ```

+Then press 's' to take a snapshot of your gesture (and 'q' when you're done).
 This saves (21, 3) NumPy arrays to:

 ```bash
 mudra_data/<gesture_name>/<gesture_name>_###.npy